1Now the Feast of Unleavened Bread drew near, which is called the Passover.

 21“But Look!
 The hand of the one betraying me is with me on the table.

 22For indeed, the Son of Man will go to die as it has been determined, but how terrible it will be for that man by whom he is betrayed!”

 23And they began to dispute among themselves as to which of them it could be who was about to do this thing.

 24And there also arose a contention among them as to which of them was regarded to be greatest.

 25And he said to them, “The kings of the Gentiles use their position over them, and those who have authority over them are called ‘Philanthropists.’

 26But you—not so!
 On the contrary, he who is the greatest among you, let him become as the youngest, and he who is the leader, as he who serves.

 27For who is greater, the one who is reclining to eat, or the one who serves?
 Isn’t it the one who is reclining to eat?
 But I am in the midst of you as one who serves.

 28“But you are those who have continued with me in my temptations,

 29and I confer on you a kingdom, just as my Father conferred it on me,

 30so that you may eat and drink at my table in my kingdom, and you will sit on thrones judging the twelve tribes of Israel.

 31“Simon, Simon, Look!
 The Adversary demanded permission to have you all, so that he could sift you like wheat,

 32but I implored God for you, Simon, that your trust would not fail.
 And you, when once you have turned back in repentance, strengthen your brothers.”

 33And he said to him, “Lord, I am ready to go with you both to prison and to death.”

-34And he said, “I tell you, Peter, the rooster will not crow this day until you have denied three times that you know me.”
+34And he said, “I tell you, Peter, a rooster will not crow today until you have denied three times that you know me.”

 35And he said to them, “When I sent you all out without purse, and wallet, and sandals, did you lack anything?”
 And they said, “Nothing.”